eldun/eldun.github.io/_posts/2023-03-01-model-samples-randomizer.md

 ### Bonus AI Test
 I'm a litte late to the party - I haven't tried using [ChatGPT3](https://openai.com/blog/chatgpt) yet!
 Can it generate a comparable script in minutes?

+> **Note**
+> I generated the following script before I realized the issue with hidden files.
+I'm sure ChatGPT would be up to the task, but I don't feel like going through any more iterations.

 ...

 Holy COW.
-This is crazy.
+I knew chat GPT was impressive, but using it to generate solutions for my personal projects feels otherworldly.
 After a few iterations and clarifications, this was my request:

 <pre><code class="language-terminal" style="white-space:pre-line">Generate a python script that accepts the following arguments in the following order: 'source', 'destination', and 'num_folders'.
 The user should be able to specify more than one source directory.
 The arguments should be parsed using argparse.